How much does a funeral cost in the ACT?

 Nearby regional providers.
 Lovell Meizer Funerals, an independent operating in both Goulburn (NSW) and the ACT region, publishes pricing of $3,200 to $3,500 for direct cremation.
 Providers near the ACT border sit alongside Canberra-based providers as options.

 Direct cremation versus burial.
-The gap between direct cremation (from around $2,599 with a national provider) and the ACT's average reported burial cost ($20,310, 2023 survey) is large.
+The gap is large.
+Direct cremation starts from around $2,599 with a national provider, while burial starts from around $5,005 in funeral director fees with the $3,227 Gungahlin cemetery fee on top.
 Where the family does not specifically require burial, cremation is generally the less expensive option.

 The bank funeral exception.
 Most major Australian banks will release funds to pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
 See paying for the funeral before probate.